jpinzonc/flower_classification/README.md

-# Flower classification based on Images
+## FLOWER CLASSIFICATION BASED ON IMAGES
+## PURPOSE
+Generate a CNN model to identify the type of flower on an image

+## DESCRIPTION
-Project for the Udacity pytorch Challenge.
+This is the Project for the Udacity pytorch Challenge 2018.

+## USAGE